Submitting a Planning Application

-Please note that all plans submitted must have a scale bar (or measurable dimensions), and be drawn to a standard metric scale.
+Please note that all plans submitted should have a scale bar (or measurable dimensions), and be drawn to a standard metric scale.
 They should also include a plan/drawing number and you must also send us the necessary fee.
 Any applications missing any of these things will not be made valid.

 View Planning obligations for education provision.
-Contributions will be sought on development proposals of 4 or more dwellings where Bucks County Council advises that there is pressure to provide education services.
+Contributions will be sought on development proposals of 4 or more dwellings where Buckinghamshire Council advises that there is pressure to provide education services.

-View Information on the South Bucks District Council policy on affordable housing provision, including those sites that should contribute, together with links to the Council's Model S106 Agreements.
+View Information on the South Bucks Area policy on affordable housing provision, including those sites that should contribute, together with links to the Council's Model S106 Agreements.

-Information on the implementation of Sustainable Urban Drainage Systems (SUDS) as of April 2015 can be accessed via the following page SUDS: Information
+Information on the implementation of Sustainable Urban Drainage Systems (SUDS) as of April 2015 can be accessed via the following page Sustainable Urban Drainage Systems Statement (SUDS)

 What happens next?